sphinx-doc/sphinx/doc/markup/inline.rst

    The name of an exception.
 A dotted name may be used.

+.. role:: obj

+   The name of an object of unspecified type.
+Useful e.g. as the :confval:`default_role`.

+   .. versionadded:: 0.4

 The name enclosed in this markup can include a module name and/or a class name.
 For example, ``:func:`filter``` could refer to a function named ``filter`` in the current module, or the built-in function of that name.
 In contrast,